- Installing a VPN to your Samsung Smart TV can help you access geo-restricted content directly from your TV.

-Here’s how to add a VPN to Samsung Smart TV
+How to install a VPN on Samsung Smart TV with Google Play Store?

-The most common workaround would be installing the VPN on your router and have your TV go through the VPN-enabled router.
+The most common workaround would be installing the VPN on your router and having your TV go through the VPN-enabled router.

-This works not only with Samsung Smart TVs but with any other IoT device you may have around (AC units, refrigerator, smart lights).
+This works not only with Samsung Smart TVs but with any other IoT device you may have around (AC units, refrigerators, smart lights).

 Now we’d usually tell you all about the setup process, but things aren’t so simple.
 For once, setting up a VPN on your router highly depends on your router’s brand and model, since each model has its own interface and particularities.

 Second of all, each VPN has a different setup mode.
 Therefore, the installation process depends on both your router’s model and the VPN you want to deploy on it.

 You can connect your TV to your PC and establish an Ethernet VPN connection.
 Just make sure to pick a reliable VPN service that is highly secure and fast.

 - Set the VPN up on your computer.